 Q: Do you require a long-term contract?

 A: No, we do not require a long-term contract.
 We offer as-needed services as well as monthly, bi-monthly, and quarterly service plans.
 We feel that if you are benefiting from our maintenance service that you will remain an active customer.
-You will not be penalized for cancelling your service.
-If you do wish to re-start a cancelled service after 90 days, there will be a small extra fee.
+You will not be penalized for canceling your service.
+If you do wish to re-start a canceled service after 90 days, there will be a small extra fee.

 Q: What is "IPM"?